ipmanlk/BettercopeLK/README.md

 ## Requirements

-- Node.js v16 or newer.
+- Go 1.21+

 ## Usage

 1. Clone this repository using Git or download as a zip file.

-2. Run `npm install` to install dependencies.

-3. Run `npm run start:dev` to start the web app.
+2. Run `go run main.go` to start the server.

 ## Screenshots